 The Board, by resolution, may indemnify, under comparable terms and limitations, employees and agents of the Corporation with respect to activities within the scope of their services as member of committees, officials, or agents of the Corporation.

 Section 2.
 No Personal Liability.
 No Trustee shall be personally liable for the debts, liabilities, or obligations of the Corporation.
 Trustees and members of any committee designated by these by-laws, or the Board of Trustees, shall discharge their duties in good faith and with that degree of diligence, care and skill which ordinary, prudent persons would exercise under similar circumstances in like positions.
-In discharging their duties, Trustees and members of any committee shall not be liable if, acting in good faith, they rely on the opinion of counsel for the Corporation or upon written reports setting forth financial data concerning the Corporation and prepared by an independent public accountant or certified public accountant or firm of accountants or upon financial statements, books of account or reports of the Corporation represented to them to be correct by the president, the officer of the Corporation having charge of its books of account, or the person presiding at a meeting of the board.
+In discharging their duties, Trustees and members of any committee shall not be liable if, acting in good faith, they rely on the opinion of counsel for the Corporation or upon written reports setting forth financial data concerning the Corporation and prepared by an independent public accountant or certified public accountant or firm of accountants or upon financial statements, books of account or reports of the Corporation represented to them to be correct by the Executive Director, the officer of the Corporation having charge of its books of account, or the person presiding at a meeting of the board.
 A Trustee shall not be personally liable to the Corporation for damages for breach of duty as a Trustee if and to the extent that such liability has been eliminated or limited by a provision in the certificate of incorporation.

 Section 3.
 Insurance.
 The Corporation shall have the power to purchase and maintain insurance on behalf of any and all Trustees, Officers, Committee Chairmen and employees, and agents of the Corporation against reasonable costs, disbursements, counsel fees, and liabilities asserted by reason of such person or persons present or former capacity, whether or not the Corporation would have the power to indemnify such person or persons under these by-laws or the laws of the State of New Jersey.